soundio/soundstage/README.md

 make modules
 ```

-The built version can be imported into an html document (the built version does
+The built version can be imported into an html document:
-not include any DEBUG messages):

 ```html
 <script type="module">